quasel/pods-dev-vvv/readme.md

 ## What will happen?

 - Install WordPress and import "Theme Unit Test Data"
-- Install a bunch of developer plugins you'll need
+- Install a bunch of developer plugins you might need ( especially Query Monitor which replaces Debug Bar but you can still use all the extensions)
 - Install any `.zip` themes located in the root

 ## Credentials and Such